St. Augustine's Falcons

 The St. Augustine's Falcons are the athletic teams that represent St. Augustine's University, located in Raleigh, North Carolina, in NCAA Division II intercollegiate sports.
-The Falcons compete as members of the Central Intercollegiate Athletic Association for all 13 varsity sports.
-The Falcons have been members of the CIAA since 1933.
+From 1933 until 2024, the Falcons competed as members of the Central Intercollegiate Athletic Association for all 13 varsity sports.
+In December 2024, the CIAA indefinitely suspended Saint Augustine's for noncompliance with NCAA and CIAA requirements, and revoked its membership in June 2025.

 Saint Augustine's holds the distinction as the most decorated Division II athletics program, with a record 37 NCAA team titles and 265 individual titles.
 This also places them as the fourteenth-most productive athletics program across all three divisions.
 All of those championships have come in either men's indoor (13 team, 75 individual), women's indoor (6 team, 41 individual), men's outdoor (14 team, 105 individual), or women's outdoor (4 team, 44 individual) track and field.